nspcc-dev/neofs-node/config/testnet/README.md

 ## Deploy node

-To run storage node in N3 Testnet environment you should deposit GAS assets, update docker-compose file and start the node.
+To run a storage node in N3 Testnet environment, you should deposit GAS assets, update docker-compose file and start the node.

 ### Deposit

-Storage Node owner should deposit GAS to NeoFS smart contract.
-It generates a bit of side chain GAS in node's wallet.
-Side chain GAS used to send bootstrap tx.
+The Storage Node owner should deposit GAS to NeoFS smart contract.
+It generates a bit of sidechain GAS in the node's wallet.
+Sidechain GAS is used to send bootstrap tx.

-First obtain GAS in N3 Testnet chain.
+First, obtain GAS in N3 Testnet chain.
 You can do that with [faucet](https://neowish.ngd.network) service.

-Then make a deposit by transferring GAS to NeoFS contract in N3 Testnet.
+Then, make a deposit by transferring GAS to NeoFS contract in N3 Testnet.
-You can provide scripthash in the `data` argument of transfer tx to make a deposit to specified account.
-Otherwise, deposit is made to tx sender.
+You can provide scripthash in the `data` argument of transfer tx to make a deposit to a specified account.
+Otherwise, deposit is made to the tx sender.

 NeoFS contract scripthash in N3 Testnet is `b65d8243ac63983206d17e5221af0653a7266fa1`, so the address is `NadZ8YfvkddivcFFkztZgfwxZyKf1acpRF`.